BMW X5 (E70): Diesel engines

 Since 2008, vehicles sold with diesel engines in the United States are equipped with selective catalysator using Diesel exhaust fluid (DEF) to reduce NOx emissions, while vehicles sold in Europe had a bypass exhaust pipe only due the regulations which ended up in Dieselgate.

 Transmissions

-All models include a 6-speed Steptronic automatic transmission.
+All models include a 6-speed Steptronic automatic transmission called a ZF 6HP 26, or ZF 6HP 26X for xDrive models.

-The new 8-speed transmission is standard in the xDrive50i and xDrive35i from 2011 model year.
+The new 8-speed transmissions are standard in the xDrive50i and xDrive35i from 2011 model year.
+The 35i uses a ZF 8HP 45 transmission while the 50i uses a ZF 8HP 70 model.